Brandon Carr: 2008 season

 The Kansas City Chiefs selected Carr in the fifth round (140th overall) of the 2008 NFL draft.
 Carr was the 23rd cornerback drafted and the second cornerback drafted by the Chiefs in 2008.
 He also became the highest drafted player in Grand Valley State's school history.
 Carr was only the eighth player drafted from Grand Valley State and was the first player drafted from Grand Valley State since Keyonta Marshall was selected 247th overall in the 2005 NFL draft.
-During the 2008 NFL Draft, General manager Carl Peterson decided to allow head coach Herman Edwards to select their 140th overall pick as a gift for his 54th birthday which fell on the day of the draft.
+During the draft, general manager Carl Peterson decided to allow head coach Herman Edwards to select their 140th overall pick as a gift for his 54th birthday which fell on the day of the draft.
 Edwards immediately responded, "I want Brandon Carr!
 I promise you this; By opening day, he'll be starting!"

-On June 11, 2008, Carr signed a three–year, $1.36 million rookie contract that includes a signing bonus of $145,629.

-Throughout training camp, Carr competed against Brandon Flowers and Dimitri Patterson for a job as a starting cornerback.
+On June 11, 2008, Carr signed a three-year, $1.36 million rookie contract that includes a signing bonus of $145,629.
+Throughout training camp, he competed against Brandon Flowers and Dimitri Patterson for a job as a starting cornerback.
 Head coach Herman Edwards named Carr the third cornerback and first-team nickelback to start the regular season, behind Patrick Surtain and Brandon Flowers.

-Carr made his NFL debut and first career start in the season-opener at the New England Patriots and recorded three combined tackles in their 17–10 loss.
+Carr made his NFL debut and first career start in the season-opener at the New England Patriots and recorded three combined tackles in the 17–10 loss.
 On September 21, 2008, Carr earned his first start as an outside cornerback after Patrick Surtain injured his shoulder the previous week against the Oakland Raiders.
 He finished the Chiefs' 38–14 loss at the Atlanta Falcons with a season-high nine solo tackles.
 The following week, he made two solo tackles, three pass deflections, and made his first career interception off a pass by quarterback Jay Cutler during a 33–19 victory against the Denver Broncos in Week 4.

 Carr finished his rookie year with 73 combined tackles (70 solo), six pass deflections, two interceptions, and two fumble recoveries in 16 games and starts.
 He started the first two games at nickelback and last 14 games at left cornerback.